 Janice drove us to Cape Point, and we chose the lazy way up, of course – we took the funicular up and really enjoyed the views.
 And no people – which were all arriving as we left, of course.
 Lunch took place at Two Oceans, right there – and although it was a bit touristy, I did enjoy the langoustines (the first of many I was to taste during our 10-day trip).

 We then made our way very slowly back to Cape Town, and were dropped off at our hotel.
-We were due to stay at the Tintswalo Atlantic, which sadly didn’t survive a recent fire in the region.
-We drove past it and were able to see some of the ruins, and hope to return one day.
+We were due to stay at the Tintswalo Atlantic, which sadly didn’t survive a recent fire in the region but has now fully reopened.

 Our Cape Town hotel was The Dock House, right on the V&A Waterfront.
 It promised 6 rooms, each with its own butler – I have to say, I was excited about it.
 Our room was stunning and the hotel decor was really beautiful.

 We had a bit of time to unpack and have a nap – we all needed it.
 But we needed to dress up and look fab – as Ronel, our local Flytographer, awaited us for a little guided walk around the V&A Waterfront.
 We had booked an hour shoot, as there were 4 of us and we wanted to get some individual, pair and group shots, and it worked quite well.
 Very well indeed.